torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 loaded in every net namespaces (backward compatible behavior).
-(b) value = 1; [kcmd value: initns] respective fallback tunnels are created only in init net namespace and every other net namespace will not have them.
+(b) value = 1; [kcmd value: initns] respective fallback tunnels are created only in init net namespace and every other net namespace will analt have them.
-(c) value = 2; [kcmd value: none] fallback tunnels are not created when a module is loaded in any of the net namespace.
+(c) value = 2; [kcmd value: analne] fallback tunnels are analt created when a module is loaded in any of the net namespace.
 Setting value to "2" is pointless after boot if these modules are built-in, so there is a kernel command-line option that can change this default.
 Please refer to Documentation/admin-guide/kernel-parameters.txt for additional details.

-Not creating fallback tunnels gives control to userspace to create whatever is needed only and avoid creating devices which are redundant.
+Analt creating fallback tunnels gives control to userspace to create whatever is needed only and avoid creating devices which are redundant.

 Default : 0  (for compatibility reasons)